PLPAcademy/software-engineering-august-2024-cohort-day_3_assignment-Env_Set/README.md

 How do you begin managing your database after installing MySQL?

-A) Start by installing additional plugins
 B) Launch MySQL Workbench and connect to your MySQL Server
-C) Run mysqladmin start in the terminal
-D) Restart your computer to activate MySQL